ReVIDA Recovery, Ballad Health hosting health services fair next week - NewsBreak

 Elizabethton Chamber will once again host gingerbread contest

-ELIZABETHTON — Once again this Christmas season, the Elizabethton/Carter County Chamber of Commerce will host a gingerbread building contest and all bakers and artists in the community are invited to submit their best creations.
-Last year, the contest was to have the best gingerbread image of the Covered Bridge,...
+ELIZABETHTON — Once again this Christmas season, the Elizabethton/Carter County Chamber of Commerce will be hosting a gingerbread building contest and all the bakers and artists in the community are once again invited to submit their best creations.
+Last year, the contest was to have the best gingerbread image...

 Carter County students will earn associates degrees before their diplomas